This content was last reviewed 6 October 2020

 Automatic protections mean that no one can use a piece of work without the owner’s permission.
 There are two types of automatic protections.

 - Copyright – All pieces of writing and literary works, art, photography, films, TV, music, web content and sound recordings are instantly protected under UK law.
 This includes all work that is created by employees for the business.
 When it comes to logo designs and websites created by a third party contractor, small business owners are advised to pay for a full transfer of rights as part of the deal, to ensure they have full ownership of their IP.

 - Design right – The shapes and configurations of all objects are automatically protected under UK law for 15 years after it was first created, or 10 years after it was first sold, depending on which date is earlier.

 There are three types of IP protections that require the owner to register their work.
 Unless the product is an invention potentially worth a huge amount of money, it is usually enough for small business owners to just register for trademarks and registered designs.

-And while you’re at it, don’t forget to secure the domain name, Twitter handle and Instagram handle for the company or brand’s website, as opportunists monitoring the Intellectual Property Office (IPO) may try to sit on URLs and social media accounts, and then demand a lot of money to release it to you.
+- Digital Trademarks - Secure the domain name, Twitter handle and Instagram handle for your company or brand’s website, as opportunists monitoring the Intellectual Property Office (IPO) may try to sit on URLs and social media accounts, and then demand a lot of money to release it to you.

 The UK government strongly advises that business owners keep all IP in this category a secret until the registration comes through.
-And if you need to discuss your idea, make sure to use a non-disclosure agreement (NDA) with anybody you consult with.
+If you need to discuss your idea, make sure to use a non-disclosure agreement (NDA) with anybody you consult with.
 Not only does this ensure that your property is protected, it can also help you if you are accused of copyright infringement by a third party.

 If you need help working out what type of IP your business has, Gov.UK has a free online course you can take here.